brians1982/portfolio/README.md

 # Brian Shula's Coding Portfolio
 A selection of my projects

 I have selected several of my Python projects to showcase.
-The projects fall into several categories, including Abaqus scripting, Machine Learning, and general uses of Python for fun.
+The projects fall into several categories, including AI/ML, Abaqus scripting, and general uses of Python for fun.

 Be sure to browse the project folders:
 1. **FEA_Surrogate** - This example shows the steps to crate a FEA Surrogate neural network using Abaqus scripting and Tensorflow.